qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/curriculum.md

         * list of team members
         * Mimic the repo created in the previous activity, create a section for the metadata and data.
+    * Turn on GitHub Discussions for your group repository.
+You can use this space any async discussions within your group during (or after!) the workshop.
     * _TODO: Create a dedicated organization._
     * _TODO: think more about what exactly we want people to do in the last 20 min_
     * _TODO: should there be a second deliverable here?
 A git commit?
 A github